Esrakaya1/hotel-site/README.md

+# Website
-# This is a website that a hotel site with CSS and Html.
+ This is a website that a hotel site with CSS and Html.